Gchethankumar/Exp-02-Implementation-of-Half-Adder-and-Full-Adder-circuit/README.md

 ###
 Program:
 ```
-Program to design a half adder and full adder circuit and verify its truth table in quartus using Verilog programming.
+Program to design a half adder and full adder circuit and verify its truth table in quartus using
+Verilog programming.
 Developed by: G Chethan kumar
 RegisterNumber: 22005596

-Half adder program:
+HALF ADDER program:

 module experimentthree(a,b,sum,carry);
 input a,b;